Chopin Sheet Music and Biography

 Some say that after listening to Niccolò Paganini play the violin in 1828 Chopin composed a set of variations, Souvenir de Paganini.
 This led him to write his first Études (3 sets of solos), and perform piano concerts, receiving positive reviews.

-Illness & Death
+Illness and Death

-Chopin wasn’t a well man, in addition to tuberculosis he had epilepsy which caused him to have vivid dreams of dead relatives and ‘damned creatures’ inside his piano.
+Chopin wasn’t a well man.
+In addition to tuberculosis, he had epilepsy which caused him to have vivid dreams of dead relatives and ‘damned creatures’ inside his piano.

 It is likely that tuberculosis caused his death at the early age of thirty-nine.
 In the final moments before his death, Chopin asked a young countess to sing the national anthem of Poland.
 As she sang the last note he took his last breath.
 He is buried in a cemetery in Paris close to his composer friend Luigi Cherubini.
 Mozart’s Requiem was performed at his funeral.

 Chopin Fun Facts